MaikKlein/blog/content/post/soa-d.md

 # Isn't SoA premature optimization?

-In my opionion it is not.
+In my opinion it is not.
 The problem with `AoS` is that if it becomes a performance bottleneck in the future, you will have to refactor a lot of code.
 For example you might want to pack your data into a struct hot and cold like this:

 ~~~d
 struct Bar{